rm-hull/yalix/README.md

 ```

-The internal representation is currently a closure as detailed by Harold Abelson.
+The internal representation of a cons is currently a closure as detailed by
+Gerald Sussman and Harold Abelson in their MIT lecture series.
 There is presently no print representation of lists (being addressed).

 ```scheme